 BLESS Viewing Platform Closed due to Safety Concerns

-The City of St. Albert has closed the Big Lake Environment Support Society (BLESS) Viewing Platform due to safety concerns following a structural assessment which recommends closing the platform until a more detailed assessment can be completed.
+The City of St. Albert has closed the Big Lake Environment Support Society (BLESS) Viewing Platform due to safety concerns following a structural assessment which recommended closing the platform.

 The City is asking everyone to stay off the platform to ensure their safety.
 Temporary fencing and signage has been installed at the entrance to the viewing platform and warning signs of the closure are placed near the parking lot and on the trail system.

 The City has reached out to various user groups to inform them of the closure.

 On July 9, 2018, Council approved that Administration proceed with Option 4 for the repair of the BLESS Platform and that $342,000 be funded from the Capital Funding Reserve.

 - Repair the entire structure including installation of helical piles to strengthen the foundation and provide 10 more years of life, estimated cost $342,900, estimated completion date of February 2020.
 Completion date may change depending on environmental regulations and permitting.

 More information will be available once next steps are confirmed.

 Contact Rec and Parks at firstname.lastname@example.org for information on alternate recreation locations for birdwatching and wildlife viewing.